OpenRTX/openrtx.github.io/README.md

 A detail of the project's current development status is available in [this page](platforms.md).

-If you want to know how to run OpenRTX on your device, look at the [users' guide](user_guide.md).
+To run OpenRTX on your device, look at the [users' guide](user_guide.md).

-if you want to experiment with OpenRTX or just take a peek under the hood, go to the [developers' page](developers_guide.md).
+To experiment with OpenRTX or just take a peek under the hood, go to the [developers' page](developers_guide.md).

-Or, if you just want to take a look at the code, go to the [GitHub repository](https://github.com/OpenRTX/OpenRTX).
+If you just want to take a look at the code, go to the [GitHub repository](https://github.com/OpenRTX/OpenRTX).

+To get the latest news or join the community chat, see the [get in touch](get_in_touch.md) page.

 <br><br>
 OpenRTX was created by: